Operations & finance

 The artistic aim is to use choreography, music and visual design to give people profound experiences in the form of enduring, total artworks – open, interactive situations that allow audience members to address fundamental human questions.

 The aim of management and production is to assist in the achievement of the artistic goals.
 A long-term vision is to further the realisation of the Company’s mission by developing its artistic work to suit various formats and distribution channels and, develop its various dance related expertise into services.
 The finance strategy incorporates a wide variety of funding solutions, including from unconventional sources.

 A creative network structure

-Tero Saarinen Company operates as a network organisation typical of the creative sector: only ten of the group’s members are on regular monthly salary, but each year up to 80 professionals from different fields and various parts of the world also work with the group on specific productions or on out-of-house service contracts.
+Tero Saarinen Company operates as a network organisation typical of the creative sector: only eleven of the group’s members are on regular monthly salary, but each year up to 80 professionals from different fields and various parts of the world also work with the group on specific productions or on out-of-house service contracts.

 Tero Saarinen Company’s production, performance and teaching operations are run by a registered non-profit association, Into liikkeessä (Passion in Motion), the purpose of which is to promote and develop dance studies and performance activities in Finland and abroad.
 Membership of the association is open to everyone who is interested in dance.
 Reima Jokinen chairs the board.
 The association became eligible for regular state subsidy – under the Finnish Theatre and Orchestra Act – in 2004.

 Poetry in Motion Oy, a non-profit company owned by Tero Saarinen, is responsible for the creation and licensing of Tero Saarinen’s works to other groups, along with the manufacture of merchandise.